 Photograph by:M. Czuczor...

-TCSYO Symphonic Orchestra performs at Rachael M. Schlesinger Concert Hall, December 13, 2015
+TCSYO Symphonic Orchestra performs at Rachel M. Schlesinger Concert Hall, January 12, 2020

 Our distinct focus is on student learning, giving our musicians a commanding perception of orchestral ensemble playing; an essential element of musicianship.